Dracula's Dog

 The total runtime of Dracula's Dog is 90 minutes (1h 30m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.7/10, and global collection metrics, Dracula's Dog stands as a challenging project for the creators.
-It remains an essential piece of the 1977 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.7/10, and global performance metrics, Dracula's Dog is classified as a AVERAGE.
+It remains an essential part of the 1977 cinematic calendar.

 Frequently Asked Questions